Rosenshine's principles of instruction: a classroom guide on the theory and practice for teachers and educational leaders.

 Rosenshine suggests spending between 5-8 minutes each day, mostly at the beginning of a lesson, to review past learning.
 As mentioned in the Cognitive Load Theory, our cognitive load (the quantity of information our working memory can keep at one time) is relatively small, if we wouldn't review past learning, then our previous knowledge will get in the way of learning new knowledge.

-By devoting class time to reviewing and evaluating past academic performance, learners will eventually perform better.
-It is because students will construct a more in-depth awareness of syllabus material, improve their basic skills, critical thinking skills and make connections between ideas.
+By devoting class time to reviewing and evaluating past academic performance, learners will eventually perform more effectively.
+Students will construct a more in-depth awareness of syllabus material, improve their basic skills, critical thinking skills and make connections between ideas.

 - Presenting New Material in Small Steps

-Our working memory has limited potential.
-And, if learners will be presented with a lot of information at the same time, their working memory might suffer from overload.
-This will slow down or even stop the learning process as the brain would no longer be able to process every piece of information at once.
+Our working memory has a limited capacity.
+If learners are presented with a lot of information at the same time, their working memory will suffer from overload.
+This will slow down or even stop the learning process as the students mind will no longer be able to process every piece of information at once.

 Due to this, Rosenshine's principle suggests that new information must be introduced in small steps.
-Practices Of master teachers show that it is useful to remain focused on what students need to know and remove any irrelevant material from the lesson plan.
+Experienced teachers show that it is useful to remain focused on what students need to know and remove any irrelevant material from the lesson plan.

 - Asking Questions